 Fry swim to the surface of the water, fill up their swim bladders with oxygen, and begin to feed.
 Depending on the species, fry can spend up to a year or more in their natal stream.
 Upon emerging from the gravel, both pink and chum are already silvery smolts, and head directly to sea.
 Sockeye fry tend to migrate to a lake, spending 1-2 years before migrating to sea.
 Chinook fry usually spend less than 5 months in freshwater, while coho fry may spend over a year.
 The survival of fry is dependent upon high-quality stream habitat.
 Boulders, logs, shade, and access to side channels is important in allowing fry to hide from predators and prevents them from getting flushed downstream during flood river-flows.

 Eventually, environmental cues cause fry to begin their migration downstream towards the oceans.
 At this time, smolting begins, and scales grow as they turn a silvery color.
 At night to avoid predators, small fry (or developing smolts) allow the river to take them tail-first downstream while larger fry swim actively towards the ocean.
 Estuaries, at the mouth of the river, are crucial to the survival of young smolts.
 While allowing their bodies to adjust to the new conditions, they feed heavily, hoping to ensure survival in the ocean.

-It is unsure as to how exactly salmon detect their natal streams, though it is suspected that scents and chemical cues, as well as the sun, play an important role in the homeward migraton.
+It is unknown how exactly salmon detect their natal streams, though it is suspected that scents and chemical cues, as well as the sun, play an important role in the homeward migration.
 Once the salmon reach freshwater, they stop feeding.
-During the course of the journey, their bodies intinctively prepare for spawning.
+During the course of the journey, their bodies instinctively prepare for spawning.
 The taxing journey draws energy from their fat storage, muscles, and organs, except for the reproductive organs.
 Males develop hooked noses, or kype, in order to fight for dominance.

 7 & 8: Spawning & Death